Chart Color Schemes

 Bradbury - Wedderburn's young demographic places it in the bottom 15% of areas nationwide

-Bradbury-Wedderburn has a median age of 33, which is younger than Greater Sydney's figure of 37 and Australia's national average of 38 years.
+The median age in Bradbury-Wedderburn is 33 years, which is younger than Greater Sydney's figure of 37 years and Australia's national average of 38 years.
 Compared to Greater Sydney, Bradbury-Wedderburn has a higher proportion of residents aged 5-14 (15.7%) but fewer residents aged 25-34 (13.9%).
-According to the 2021 Census, the population aged 15-24 has increased from 13.3% to 14.0%, while the 25-34 age group has decreased from 14.6% to 13.9%.
-By 2041, Bradbury-Wedderburn's population is projected to change significantly.
+According to the 2021 Census, the population aged 15-24 increased from 13.3% to 14.0%, while the 25-34 age group decreased from 14.6% to 13.9%.
+By 2041, Bradbury-Wedderburn's population is projected to undergo significant demographic changes.
 The 45-54 age cohort is expected to grow by 16%, adding 390 residents to reach a total of 2,839.
-Residents aged 65 and older are anticipated to represent 56% of the population growth, while the 25-34 and 0-4 age groups are projected to decline in population.
+Residents aged 65 and older are anticipated to represent 56% of the population growth, while the 25-34 and 0-4 age groups are projected to experience population declines.